pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/5_users_managements_inheritance_groups_users_roles.md

 ### Groups and users « runtime » role
 Practically, one will probably not want to define X roles and apply them one by one to the users.
 But the other power of this object is that **it is shared by Groups and Users** as well.
 Which means a user automatically will provide its own role (internally name AJXP_USER_/userlogin), and if he belongs to a group, this group will also provide a specific group (named AJXP_GRP_/groupPath/groupName).

-You can see that editing a user or a group, you’ll find the same tabs ACL, Actions and Parameters that you would find in the role edition.
+You can see that editing a user or a group, you’ll find the same tabs "Workspaces Accesses", Actions and Parameters that you would find in the role edition.
 They correspond to the specific roles created for each object ( a group or a user).

+You can add a role in the section of the user editing : "Profile & Roles" > "Manage roles" > "+ ADD ROLE"

 [:image-popup:4_setup_workspaces_and_users/users_managements_user_edit_roles.png]